stepherg/bbfdm/docs/guide/libbbfdm-api_datamodel_as_microservice.md

 		},
 		"output": {
 			"type": "UBUS",
-			"name": "bbfdm.bulkdata",  // name of the ubus object to register for micro-service "parent_dm": "Device.",    // Parent tree to attach the plugin "object": "BulkData",      // Name of the object "root_obj": "bbfdm"        // Name of the root tree ubus object which is bbfdm
+			"parent_dm": "Device.",    // Parent tree to attach the plugin "object": "BulkData",      // Name of the object "root_obj": "bbfdm"        // Name of the root tree ubus object which is bbfdm